 The Cold War was not only an international competition but a domestic political force that reshaped American institutions, constrained political debate, and destroyed careers and lives through the machinery of anti-Communist investigation.

-The broader anti-Communist machinery—HUAC, the Hollywood blacklist, the FBI under J. Edgar Hoover, the Smith Act prosecutions—was larger than McCarthy and preceded him.
 Hoover's FBI maintained surveillance files on politicians, civil rights leaders, and intellectuals, and used the information for political blackmail and suppression of dissent that had nothing to do with genuine national security concerns.
-Martin Luther King Jr. was surveilled and his private life used against him by the FBI, which tried to convince him to commit suicide, in operations that had no plausible security justification.
+Martin Luther King Jr. was surveilled and his private life used against him by the FBI, which sent him a letter encouraging him to commit suicide -- operations that the Senate Church Committee investigation of 1975-76 documented in detail and that had no plausible security justification.

 Detente and Its Collapse

-The period of relative relaxation in superpower tensions from the late 1960s through the mid-1970s—detente—produced the most significant arms control agreements of the Cold War and opened diplomatic channels that had been closed since 1949.
+The period of relative relaxation in superpower tensions from the late 1960s through the mid-1970s -- detente -- produced the most significant arms control agreements of the Cold War and opened diplomatic channels that had been closed since 1949.

 Detente rested on the premise that stable management of the superpower rivalry required ongoing communication and negotiated agreements, and that nuclear war was so catastrophic that even hostile states had a mutual interest in its prevention.
 Its collapse came from multiple directions: Soviet adventurism in Africa and Central America, which American conservatives argued showed that the Soviets were exploiting detente as cover for expansion; the fall of Iran (1979), which exposed American weakness in the Middle East; and most decisively, the Soviet invasion of Afghanistan in December 1979.